valory-xyz/open-autonomy/docs/control_flow.md

 # Application Control Flow

-Within a deployment, each individual tendermint node consists of a:
+Within a deployment, each individual agent in the service manages:
 - Tendermint Node
 - ABCI application